hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 Based on the sequence quality plot, we see across the length of the read the quality drops into the low range.
 Trimming should be performed from both ends of the sequences.

+> **NOTE:** If you are interested in learning more about the FASTQ file format and information on how to interpret the FASTQC reports we have a [QC lesson](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/02_assessing_quality.html) as part of the RNA-seq workflow.
+>
+> FastQC has a really well documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [more details](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) about all the plots in the report.
+We also recommend looking at [this post](http://bioinfo-core.org/index.php/9th_Discussion-28_October_2010) for more information on what bad plots look like and what they mean for your data.

 ### Trimmomatic

 [*Trimmomatic*](http://www.usadellab.org/cms/?page=trimmomatic) can be used to trim away adapters and filter out poor quality score reads. *Trimmomatic* is a java based program that can remove sequencer specific reads and nucleotides that fall below a certain quality threshold. *Trimmomatic* offers the option to trim reads using a hard crop, sliding window or base-by-base methods.
 It can also trim adapter sequences and remove reads if below a minimum length.
 In addition, *Trimmomatic* can be multi-threaded to run quickly using a single, complex command.